FranciscoRibeiro/morpheus/README.md

 The generated _jar_ will be in the `target` directory.
 The project is configured so that the dependencies are also packaged with the _jar_.

+## Extending Morpheus

+Morpheus contains a considerable set of mutation operators that it tries to infer.
+Nonetheless, new mutation operators can be added so that Morpheus also checks for their presence.

+Doing it is a matter of:
+* Creating a class for the intended mutation operator and extending the `MutationOperator` class;
+* Providing it to the `Inferrer` class so that the inference algorithm verifies the encoded rules of the added mutation operator.